Massively multiplayer online role-playing game: Psychological effects

 A German fMRT-study conducted by researchers of the Central Institute of Mental Health points towards impairments in social, emotional and physical aspects of the self-concept and a higher degree in avatar identification in addicted MMORPG players, compared to non-addicted and naive (nonexperienced) people.
 These findings generally support Davis' cognitive behavioral model of Internet addiction, which postulates that dysfunctional self-related cognitions represent central factors contributing towards the development and maintenance of MMORPG addiction.
 The high degree of avatar identification found by Leménager et al. in the addicted group of this study indicates that MMORPG playing may represent an attempt to compensate for impairments in self-concept.
 Psychotherapeutic interventions should therefore focus on the development of coping strategies for real-life situations in which addicted players tend to experience themselves as incompetent and inferior.

 Richard Bartle, author of Designing Virtual Worlds, classified multiplayer RPG-players into four primary psychological groups.
 His classifications were then expanded upon by Erwin Andreasen, who developed the concept into the thirty-question Bartle Test that helps players determine which category they are associated with.
 With over 650,000 test responses as of 2011, this is perhaps the largest ongoing survey of multiplayer game players.
 Based on Bartle and Yee's research, Jon Radoff has published an updated model of player motivation that focuses on immersion, competition, cooperation and achievement.
 These elements may be found not only in MMORPGs, but many other types of games and within the emerging field of gamification.

 There have been numerous discussions and evaluations by various scholarly institutions regarding the long-term effects of video game overuse.
 Many news agencies have criticized video games as promoting violent tendencies in its player base and encouraging anti-social behaviors.
 Ultimately this culminated in the World Health Organization classifying the overuse of video games as "Technological Addiction" in May 2019.

 Disease research

-In World of Warcraft, a temporary design glitch attracted the attention of psychologists and epidemiologists across North America, when the "Corrupted Blood" disease of a monster began to spread unintentionally—and uncontrollably—into the wider game world.
+In World of Warcraft, a temporary design glitch attracted the attention of psychologists and epidemiologists across North America, when the "Corrupted Blood" status effect began to spread unintentionally—and uncontrollably— outside of the high-level battle it was intended to be limited to and into the wider game world.
 The Centers for Disease Control intended to use the incident as a research model to chart both the progression of a disease, and the potential human response to large-scale epidemic infection.
 However, due to Blizzard Entertainment's failure to keep statistical records of the event, the 2005 Corrupted Blood Outbreak ultimately failed to produce any results.
 Nevertheless, the CDC has continued to express interest in the use of MMORPGs for disease research.